 The Consumption Reporting API is a RESTful API that allows the Media Session Handler to report media consumption to the 5GMSd AF.
-The API defines data models, resources and the related procedures for the creation and management of the consumption reporting procedures.
+The API defines data models, resources and the related procedures for nt of the consumption reporting procedures.

-5.4.2 Data model
+5.5.2 Data model

-5.4.2.1 Introduction

-This clause defines data structures to be used in consumption reporting procedure.

-Table 5.4.2.1-1 specifies data types re-used by the Consumption Reporting API from other specifications, including a reference to their respective specifications and when needed, a short description of their use within the 5GMS Consumption Reporting API.

-Table 5.4.2.1-1: 5GMS Consumption Reporting API re-used Data Types